-Main Idea-When reading informational texts, it's important to identify the big picture of what a text is mostly about, and what slant/angle/idea the author has about the topic.
+Topics and Main Ideas-When reading expository texts, it's important to identify the big picture of what a text is mostly about, and what slant/angle/ idea the author has about the topic.

 WRITING

 Focus-When writing informational or persuasive pieces, writers must clarify what their work is mostly about so that before, during, and after writing they are able to include information that aligns to their intended meaning and doesn't distract readers with extraneous information.